 The more you are aware of and appreciate your feelings, the more you can learn to trust yourself to handle experiences with integrity and compassion.
 What works for you may not work for another.
 Everyone is free to walk their own path.

 Finding Positive Coping Mechanisms

 Learning how to stop using alcohol as a coping mechanism can be challenging, and you don’t have to do it alone.
 At Monument, we believe that support to build positive coping mechanisms should be accessible and personalized.
-Through evidence-based, online alcohol treatment, including personalized therapy, physician-prescribed medication, and group support, we provide you with the support you need at the time you need it.
+With treatment options including personalized therapy, medication to stop drinking, and group support, we provide you with the support you need at the time you need it.